rfortherestofus/api-food-asset-map/README.md

 -   Visitacion Valley
 -   Excelsior

+### Update on Data Import Process

+Below is a summary of the data that we have collected, with a brief synopsis of how it was collected.
+The categories come from the list above, with slight tweaks for readability.

+**Free, Prepared Food or Hot Meals**

+Data was copied manually from [this PDF from freeprintshop.org](http://www.freeprintshop.org/download/eats_english.pdf) and scraped from [Bay Area 211](https://www.211bayarea.org/sanfrancisco/food/food-programs/brown-bag-programs/).

+**Corner Stores**

+Data came from the OpenStreetMap API.

+**Drug Stores**

+Data came from the OpenStreetMap API.

+**Restaurants**

+Data came from the OpenStreetMap API.

+**Supermarkets**

+Data came from the OpenStreetMap API.

+**Liquor Stores**

+Data came from the OpenStreetMap API.

+**Farmers Markets**

+Data came from the OpenStreetMap API.
+Additional markets were collected from the [San Francisco Department of the Environment](https://sfenvironment.org/farmers-markets-in-sf).

+**Fast Food Restaurants**

+Data came from the OpenStreetMap API.

+**Food Banks**

+Data was scraped from the [San Francisco Marin Food Bank website](https://www.sfmfoodbank.org/find-food/).

+**Food Pantries**

+Data was scraped from [foodpantries.org](https://www.sfmfoodbank.org/find-food/).

+**Food Pharmacies**

+Data was provided by Kathleen and entered manually.

+**Stores that Accept SNAP/WIC**

+Data on stores that accept SNAP comes from the [USDA website](https://www.fns.usda.gov/snap/retailer-locator).

+Data on stores that accept WIC comes from the [WIC Store Locator website](https://www.wicstorelocator.com/ci/ca-san_francisco).

+**Ethnic Markets**

+Data was manually collected from [SF Gate](https://www.sfgate.com/food/article/The-Bay-Area-s-best-international-markets-11157138.php#taboola-9) and a [Live Journal guide from 2014](https://ss-biggie.livejournal.com/42231.html).

 ## Build Map

 In this phase, we'll build out the map.
 This will involve design decisions (colors, fonts, etc) and the actual plotting of the geospatial data from the Import Data phase on the map.

 ## Deploy Map

 In the last phase we'll determine how exactly we'll deploy the map.
 I imagine it will be a deploy to Netlify situation but I'll confer with the client to confirm this.